acend/kubernetes-basics-training/content/en/docs/14.0/_index.en.md

 ## Task {{% param sectionnumber %}}.1: Install the Web Console

-To install the Web Console into our existing Namespace we have to execute the following
+To install the Web Console into our existing Namespace we have to execute the following:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/acend/kubernetes-techlab/master/content/en/docs/14.0/dashboard.yaml --namespace <namespace>